Ambassador Douglas Hickey

-The U.S. established diplomatic relations with Finland in 1919, following its 1917 declaration of independence from the Russian Empire.
-The U.S. severed diplomatic relations with Finland in 1944 during World War II, due to Finland's alliance with Nazi Germany.
+The United States established diplomatic relations with Finland in 1919, following its 1917 declaration of independence from the Russian Empire.
+The United States severed diplomatic relations with Finland in 1944 during World War II, when Finland and Nazi Germany fought as co-belligerents against the USSR.
 U.S.-Finland diplomatic relations were reestablished in 1945.
-Finland is bordered on the east by Russia and, as one of the former Soviet Union's neighbors, was of particular interest and importance to the U.S. both during the Cold War and in its aftermath.
-Before the Soviet Union dissolved in 1991, longstanding U.S. policy was to support Finnish neutrality while maintaining and reinforcing Finland's historic, cultural, and economic ties with the West.
+Finland is bordered on the east by Russia and, as one of the Soviet Union’s neighbors, was of particular interest and importance to the United States both during and after the Cold War.
+Before the Soviet Union dissolved in 1991, longstanding U.S. policy was to support Finnish nonalignment while maintaining and reinforcing Finland’s historic, cultural, and economic ties with the West.

 Bilateral Economic Relations

 Finland welcomes foreign investment.
 Exports from the United States to Finland include chemicals, electronics, machinery, instruments and apparatus, road vehicles and transport equipment, coal, medical equipment, food and beverages, metals and metal products, crude minerals, and metalliferous ores.
 Imports from Finland to the United States include machinery, paper and paperboard, instruments and apparatuses, chemicals, electronics, metals and metal products, petroleum and petroleum products, and road vehicles and transport equipment.